-Annex A (informative): Layer 2 handling for bearer type change
+Annex A (informative): Layer 2 handling for bearer type/key change

-This subclause provides for information an overview on L2 handling for bearer type change in MR-DC, with and without security key change, i.e. with and without a change of the termination point.
+This subclause provides for information an overview on L2 handling for bearer type/key change in MR-DC, with and without security key change, i.e. with and without a change of the termination point.

-Table A-1: L2 handling for bearer type change with and without security key change
+Table A-1: L2 handling for bearer type/key change